EpocDotFr/parkitect-blueprint-reader/README.md

-Parkitect is using a digital [steganography](https://en.wikipedia.org/wiki/Steganography) technique to store blueprint data inside the blueprint image itself: it is leveraging the [least significant bit](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit_in_digital_steganography) of each color values of each pixels.
+Parkitect is using a digital [steganography](https://en.wikipedia.org/wiki/Steganography) technique to store blueprint data inside the blueprint image itself: it is leveraging the [least significant bit](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit_in_digital_steganography) of each color channels (red, green, blue, alpha) of each pixels.

 References: